Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Introduction

-Finally, using the extended massive double-copy approach, we systematically construct the scattering amplitudes of gravitons and of dilatons in the TMG theory from the corresponding scattering amplitudes of gauge bosons and of adjoint scalars in the TMYM theory (coupled to adjoint scalars).\footnote{ In passing, there are studies in the literature to extend the massless double-copy formulation to the massive double-copies, including the double-copies of 3d CS gauge/gravity theories with(out) supersymmetry or with matter fields\,\cite{other1a-3d-CS}-\cite{other2c-3d-CS}.\ Other extended massive double-copy studies include the compactified flat or warped 5d KK gauge/gravity theories\,\cite{Hang:2021fmp}-\cite{Hang:2024uny}, the 4d massive YM theory versus Fierz-Pauli-like gravity\,\cite{dRGT}\cite{DC-4dx1}, the spontaneously broken YM-Einstein supergravity models with adjoint Higgs fields\,\cite{DC-4dx1}, and the KK-inspired effective gauge theory with extra global U(1)\,\cite{DC-4dx2}.}\ Hence, with the extended massive double-copy, we can quantitatively connect the TGAET in the TMYM gauge theory (including adjoint scalars) to the TGRET in the covariant TMG theory (including the dilaton).\
+Finally, using the extended massive double-copy approach, we construct the scattering amplitudes of gravitons and of dilatons (of physical scalars) in the WTMG theory (coupled to a physical scalar) from the corresponding scattering amplitudes of gauge bosons and of adjoint scalars in the TMYM theory (coupled to adjoint scalars).\footnote{ There are some studies in the literature that studied double-copies of three- and two-algebra gauge theories for the 3d supersymmetric theories\,\cite{other1a-3d-CS}-\cite{other1c-3d-CS}, and gave certain double-copy analyses for the amplitudes with matter fields or with topological modes in 3d CS gauge theory\,\cite{other2a-3d-CS}-\cite{Emond:2025nxa}.\ Other extended massive double-copy studies include the compactified flat or warped 5d KK gauge/gravity theories\,\cite{Hang:2021fmp}-\cite{Hang:2024uny}, the 4d massive Yang-Mills (YM) theory versus Fierz-Pauli-like gravity\,\cite{dRGT}\cite{dRGT2}, the spontaneously broken YM-Einstein supergravity models with adjoint Higgs fields\,\cite{DC-4dx1}, and the KK-inspired effective gauge theory with extra global U(1)\,\cite{DC-5dx}.}\ With the extended massive double-copy, we can connect the TGAET in the TMYM gauge theory (including adjoint scalar fields) to the TGRET in the WTMG-Scalar theory (including dilaton field and a physical scalar field).\